What Happened Last Night?

 Are these the type of memories that you find yourself wanting to find?
 I think that they are for most people.

-For people who are successful in life, and maybe have a family, home, and normality going on on the outside, it can be very disorienting trying to piece together blackout memories.
+For people who are successful in life, and maybe have a family, home, and normality on the outside, it can be very disorienting trying to piece together blackout memories.

 If you have been blackout drunk and want to know how to remember what happened here are a couple of things that may help.